By Max Milano

 “California, always a boomtown” I ad-lib.
 Once it was the gold rush, but aren’t we just the next wave in this chain?
 Aren't we just the present-day gold rush pixel pushers?
 The digital versions of a ‘strong of muscle’ dog, built to be used hard, but never loved.
-Fed but not cared for beyond the minimum requirement to do the job, until you either freeze to death or collapse from exhaustion on the side of the trail, or until you see the light and burst the chains to heed the “Call of the Wild”.
+Fed but not cared for beyond the minimum requirement to do the job, or until you either freeze to death or collapse from exhaustion on the side of the trail, or until you see the light and burst the chains to heed the 'Call of the Wild'.
 And heed the call we should, just like Jack did.
 I think that was his message.

 Travel Tips (Experience it Yourself)

 Opening Hours: Open daily.
 9.30 am to 5 pm.

 Getting There: Take 101 North from San Francisco and follow signs to Sonoma Square.
 Use GPS or Google Maps on your smartphone to get to the park from Sonoma Square.